MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 ### Why do I see the message "Sign in to Sales in Outlook first"?

-You must be connected to a CRM environment in Sales app in either [Outlook](sign-in-crm-outlook.md#manually-sign-in) or [Teams](sign-in-crm-teams.md#manually-connect-to-crm) before you open the **Settings** tab in admin settings.
+You must be connected to a CRM environment in the Sales app in either [Outlook](sign-in-crm-outlook.md#manually-sign-in) or [Teams](sign-in-crm-teams.md#manually-connect-to-crm) before you open the **Settings** tab in admin settings.
 After you sign in, select **Refresh** on the **Settings** tab.

 ### What is enhanced Teams app?

-The existing Sales app in Teams and Outlook has been upgraded to a single enhanced Teams app.
+The existing the Sales app in Teams and Outlook has been upgraded to a single enhanced Teams app.
 The enhanced Teams app allows the Teams personal app that includes the **Home** and **Settings** tab to be available in Microsoft 365 applications including Outlook.
 Additionally, the Teams message extension now allows searching for CRM records and embedding them as rich adaptive cards directly into an email - similar to how it can be used in a Teams chat.
 The enhanced app also allows the packaging of Microsoft 365 Copilot capabilities thereby opening up the ability to ask questions such as "Summarize account Fabrikam" directly in the Microsoft 365 chat.

 #### New deployments